FevDer/Deep_Learning_Project/README.md

-Cloth Classifier using CNN in PyTorch
+Cloth Classifier with PyTorch

-This project implements a cloth classifier using Convolutional Neural Networks (CNN) in PyTorch.
-The model is trained and evaluated on the Fashion MNIST dataset.

 Overview

-This repository contains the code for a cloth classifier implemented in PyTorch.
-The model is designed to classify images of clothing items into 10 different categories using Convolutional Neural Networks.
+This repository contains the implementation of a cloth classifier model using the Fashion MNIST dataset and PyTorch.
+The model is designed to classify different types of clothing items such as shirts, dresses, shoes, etc.

 Dataset

-The Fashion MNIST dataset is used for training and testing the cloth classifier.
-It consists of 28x28 grayscale images of 10 fashion categories.
+The Fashion MNIST dataset is a collection of 28x28 grayscale images of 10 fashion categories.
+It serves as a drop-in replacement for the traditional MNIST dataset and is commonly used for benchmarking machine learning models in the field of computer vision.

-train_data = datasets.FashionMNIST(root='./data', train=True, download=True, transform=transforms.ToTensor())
-test_data = datasets.FashionMNIST(root='./data', train=False, download=True, transform=transforms.ToTensor())

 Model Architecture

-The cloth classifier model is built with a Convolutional Neural Network (CNN) using PyTorch.
-The architecture includes convolutional layers, ReLU activation, max-pooling, and a fully connected layer.
+The cloth classifier model is built with a Convolutional Neural Network (CNN) using PyTorch, a powerful deep learning library.
+The architecture comprises layers of convolutional, ReLU activation, max-pooling, and a fully connected layer.

-class MultiClassImageClassifier(nn.Module):
-    def __init__(self, num_classes):
-        super(MultiClassImageClassifier, self).__init__()
-        # Define layers here
-        ...

-    def forward(self, x):
-        # Forward pass
-        ...

 Training the Model